adamsilver/fdpb/checkout.md

 ### Mobile field

-#### Hint

 As we know, it's important to tell people why we're asking for certain information.
 At first glance a user may not realise why we ask for a mobile phone in order to deliver a product and take an online order.

-But we know why we're asking for it.
-We're asking for it because our delivery service offers users realtime delivery notifications which is a nice piece of UX.
+But we're asking for it because our couriers offer our users real-time  notifications on the day of delivery.
+And so we tell our users accordingly which builds trust and reduces friction.

-For this reason we tell the user why we're asking for it.

-#### Type tel

-The keen eye amongst you will have noticed that the type of field is a tel.
-This brings up a keyboard specific for phone numbers make it far easier to complete on mobile.
+Those of you have a keen eye for detail will notice that mobile field has `type=tel`.
+Much like `type=email` discussed in A Registration Form, this will display a telephone specific keyboard on various mobile devices, improving usability in the process.

 ### Post code field

-The width of a field should provide a clue to the length of content it requires.
-The length of the content provides a clue to the type of content.
-Both of which help the user fill in a form field.
+The field width should provide a clue as to the length of content required.

-Our postcode is made up of about 8 characters including an optional space.
-This field should be smaller than other fields in an address form.
+Our postcode is made up of only eight or so characters including an optional space.
+Therefore, this field should be smaller than other fields in an address form.

-If the width of the postcode field is larger to match the other fields, then there's a cognitive burden on the user.
-They may have to double check the label for example.
+Often designers like to make things line up perfectly, which helps if you're making a piece of art.
+But well-designed software is not art and in the case of the postcode field, making it bigger puts a cognitive burden on the user.

-You can apply these principles to other form fields where the length of the field is known.
+You can apply these principles to other form fields where the length of the field is known, but not for fields with unknown lengths.
 For example, you wouldn't want to apply this principle to street and town because those values could be any length.

-### Address lookup

-TODO: Discuss this enhancement perhaps.

 ## Delivery options